-Since the death penalty was reinstated in 1976, 1443 men, women, children, and mentally ill people have been shot, hanged, asphyxiated, lethally injected, and electrocuted by States and the federal government.
+Since the death penalty was reinstated in 1976, nearly 1500 men, women, children, and mentally ill people have been shot, hanged, asphyxiated, lethally injected, and electrocuted by States and the federal government.
 In over 75 percent of the cases resulting in execution since 1976, the victim was white, although only 50 percent of murder victims nationwide are white.
 The vast majority of executions in America (81 percent) have been carried out by Southern states.

-Lethal injection is the primary method of execution used by all states and the federal government.
+Lethal injection is the primary method of execution used by states and the federal government.
 States use a variety of protocols using one, two, or three drugs.
 The three-drug protocol uses an anesthetic or sedative, typically followed by pancuronium bromide to paralyze the inmate and potassium chloride to stop the inmate’s heart.
 The one- or two-drug protocols typically use a lethal dose of an anesthetic or sedative.

 In recent years, traditional lethal injection drugs like pentobarbital have become unavailable because manufacturers will not sell them for use in executions.
 States are responding to a declining supply of lethal injection drugs by engaging in illegal drug imports and sales, buying drugs from largely unregulated compounding pharmacies, and conducting experiments on prisoners by injecting them with never-before-tried quantities and combinations of drugs.
 Many states have passed or tried to pass secrecy laws to shield them from disclosing to the courts, the prisoners or their lawyers, the media, or the public the source or composition of the drugs or the details of the execution protocols.